ArtoymRu/Autoencoder-classifier_CIFAR/README.md

-# Autoencoder-classifier test task
+# Autoencoder-classifier task
-This is a test task for a Middle Reseacher (СV) position.
+This is a basic CV problem.